microsoft/pbiworkshops/Day After Dashboard in a Day/DataModeling.md

 ## DirectQuery

-Models developed in DirectQuery mode don't import data.
-Instead, they consist only of metadata defining the model structure.
-When the model is queried, native queries are used to retrieve data from the underlying data source.
+DirectQuery mode models do not import data.
+They only contain metadata that defines the model structure.
+When the model receives a query, it uses native queries to get data from the original data source.

-There are two main reasons to consider developing a DirectQuery model:
+DirectQuery mode models are suitable for two scenarios:

-- When data volumes are too large - even when data reduction methods are applied - to load into a model, or practically refresh
+- When data volumes are too big to load into a model or refresh regularly, even after applying data reduction methods
-- When reports and dashboards need to deliver "near real-time" data, beyond what can be achieved within scheduled refresh limits.
-(Scheduled refresh limits are eight times a day for shared capacity, and 48 times a day for a Premium capacity.)
+- When reports and dashboards need to show “up-to-date” data, beyond the frequency of scheduled refreshes.
+(Scheduled refreshes are limited to eight times a day for shared capacity, and 48 times a day for a Premium capacity.)

 Learn more about [DirectQuery mode](https://docs.microsoft.com/power-bi/connect-data/service-dataset-modes-understand#directquery-mode) and [DirectQuery model guidance](https://docs.microsoft.com/power-bi/guidance/directquery-model-guidance)

 ---

-1. One of the first things we might notice is that on our left side-rail the **Data** view is now missing and in the bottom right corner of Power BI Desktop is the text **Storage Mode: DirectQuery**.
+1. After connecting to our dataflow, we can see that the **Data** view on the left side-rail is gone and the text **Storage Mode: DirectQuery** appears on the bottom right corner of Power BI Desktop.

     ![Missing data view.](./Media/MissingDataView.png)

-1. To confirm that our connection to our dataflow is indeed working, we'll now add the following fields below into a **Table** visual to view data on a report page.
+1. To check that our connection to our dataflow works, we’ll add the following fields to a **Table** visual on a report page.

     | Table | field |
     |:----- | :------ |